Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 Introduction

-Congratulations!
-If you're thinking about buying a mk4 (mark 4, mkiv, 4th generation) Volkswagen TDI or just bought a new car (at least new to you), here is a maintenance checklist to bring your car up to good running order, list of common problems, FAQ, and other things to know when buying.
+If you're thinking about buying a mk4 (mark 4, mkiv, 4th generation) Volkswagen TDI or just bought a new car (at least new to you), here's a maintenance checklist to bring your car up to good running order, list of common problems, FAQ, and other things to know when buying.
 A full list of "how to" is linked above.
 A general TDI FAQ, more buying checklists, and technical index can be found at 1000q: FAQ and "how to", the blue button on the upper right.
 Register for the forums linked at the top to ask any questions about this article.

 Why would you want an older TDI instead of a brand new TDI?
 The 1998-2003 TDI get the best fuel economy amongst TDI sold in North America because the cars were lighter, the engine very efficient, and have lighter emissions standards than new cars.
 Later TDI sacrificed fuel efficiency to meet emissions and grew in size/weight/features/power (which could also be the reason why you want a newer TDI).